DOCPACER / EVIDENCE COGNITION INFRASTRUCTURE 2026.06 / DOC.001

 The value lives in the document population we analyse and the depth of analysis we run, not in how many people open a tab.

-Priced on the corpus you analyse and the depth of analysis you run.
-Annual platform access, document population packs, and pooled analysis credits — use it daily, weekly, or for a one-off question.
+But Priced on the corpus you analyse and the depth of analysis you run.
+Annual platform access, document population packs, and pooled analysis credits.
+Use it daily, weekly, or for a one-off question.

 Platform + Corpus